-Hamburgers are the quintessential American food, and America’s favorite meal just tastes better in Texas.
-In fact, earlier this year food blog The Daily Meal made a list of the 101 best hamburgers in America, and 12 of the spots went to Texas burger joints.
+Hamburgers are the quintessential American food, and America's favorite meal just tastes better in Texas.
+In fact, The Daily Meal made a list of the 101 best hamburgers in America, and 12 of the spots went to Texas burger joints.
 After all, who knows beef better than Texans?

 Whether it's a simple meat and cheese number that harkens back to a simpler time, or a gourmet burger that would make Gordon Ramsay drool, the Lone Star State has everything you ever wanted in a hamburger.

 While the slogan "Wrap your lips around a wet willy burger" may not sound too appetizing to the uninitiated, locals will tell you that Willie's is the place to go for good burgers in Wichita Falls.
 The North Texas eatery also offers brisket sandwiches and homemade fruit cobbler.
 Pictured above is the Frito Pie Burger, one of many unique creations on Willie's menu.

 Named one of America's best burgers by the Daily Meal, Maple & Motor is a popular burger joint in the Big D. In 2013, Maple & Motor was ranked best burger in America by Zagat, and was even featured on Diners Drive-ins & Dives.

 Not far outside the Depot District of Lubbock on 34th street sits Christakis Burgers, a family owned burger joint that has been satisfying the appetites of Red Raiders since 2003.
 Christakis is known for its classic burgers and its great value - the slogan is "At Christakis Burgers you can feed a family of four for under 25 bucks".